 More and more people have been calling me lately to tell me how foggy and fatigued they are feeling.
-They are gaining weight, feeling sluggish, and feeling discombobulated by the lack of routine during quarantine.
+They are gaining weight, feeling sluggish, and feeling discombobulated by the lack of routine during the quarantine.
 Many are chalking it up to feeling isolated and depressed due to the pandemic.

 Of course, isolation and lack of a normal routine can have huge influences on your health and other more root cause gut issues can play a role too.
 Many times the symptoms are masked with medications and the root causes are never addressed.
 Let’s talk a little bit about how things can fall apart in the gut and what we can do about it.

-Leaky gut syndrome, also known as “intestinal permeability,” happens when the lining of the small intestine becomes damaged, allowing undigested food particles, toxic waste products and bacteria to “leak” through the intestines and into the bloodstream.
+Leaky gut syndrome, also known as “intestinal permeability,” happens when the lining of the small intestine becomes damaged, allowing undigested food particles, toxic waste products, and bacteria to “leak” through the intestines and into the bloodstream.
 Sounds gross, huh?
-It is gross, and leaky gut can also lead to major health issues.
+It is gross, and a leaky gut can also lead to major health issues.

 Cellular inflammation is caused by an imbalance in the ratio of two crucial fatty acids in the blood.
 When our cells are inflamed, hormonal signaling at the cellular levels is thrown out of whack.
-This leads to increased fat accumulation, acceleration of the development of chronic disease, and decreased overall vitality.
+This leads to increased fat accumulation, acceleration of the development of the chronic disease, and decreased overall vitality.
 It’s not something we can feel, but it can be detected by blood or urine testing.

 As scientists delve deeper into the fundamental causes of those and other illnesses, they are starting to see links to an age-old immunological defense mechanism called inflammation — the same biological process that turns the tissue around a splinter red and causes swelling in an injured toe.
-Most of the time, inflammation…enables our bodies to fend off various disease-causing bacteria, viruses and parasites…The instant any of these potentially deadly microbes slips into the body, inflammation marshals a defensive attack that lays waste to both invader and any tissue it may have infected.
+Most of the time, inflammation…enables our bodies to fend off various disease-causing bacteria, viruses, and parasites…The instant any of these potentially deadly microbes slips into the body, inflammation marshals a defensive attack that lays waste to both the invader and any tissue it may have infected.
 Then just as quickly, the process subsides and healing begins.
-Every once in a while, however, the whole feverish production doesn’t shut down on cue…Inflammation becomes chronic rather than transitory.
+Every once in awhile, however, the whole feverish production doesn’t shut down on cue…Inflammation becomes chronic rather than transitory.
 When that occurs, the body turns on itself with aftereffects that seem to underlie a wide variety of diseases.
 (Source)

 The good news is that we can choose to make significant diet and lifestyle modifications so our bodies can start to heal.
 I know that making lifestyle changes can be difficult, but honestly, that’s the difference between those that heal and those that don’t heal.
 And right now is the perfect time to start investing in your health!